Frequently Asked Questions / FAQ

 For an accurate idea of the cost for your laser tattoo removal, please enter your contact details in the form to the right and we’ll supply you with a quote and any further details you may require.
 Or book an appt online ….
 See below.

-Each person is unique as their tattoo, but most professional tattoos take 6 to 8 treatments.
+Each person is a unique as their tattoo, but most professional tattoos take 6 to 8 treatments.
 Home made tattoos take 1 to 4 treatments.
 Laser sessions are spaced out 6 weeks apart or longer.
 The number of treatments depends on the amount of ink used, type of ink, depth of ink placed in skin, location, age, colors, and each person’s individual health considerations.

-The Fotona QX max Laser is the most powerful, best made laser system in the world, decreasing your treatment sesions to half most other laser out there.
+The Fotona QX max Laser is the most powerful, best made laser system in the world, decreasing your treatment sessions to half most other cheaper chinese lasers out there.

 If you are considering laser or IPL treatment, you ideally must have zero sun exposure up to 4 weeks prior to and during the treatment.
-The light energy from the laser or IPL is attracted to pigment, that means tattoo ink, hair follicles, skin pigment (freckles, birthmarks, melasma, rosacea, vascular lesions…) and of course melanin which is produced in the skin after sun exposure (tan).
+The light energy from the laser or IPL is attracted to pigment, that means tattoo ink, hair follicles, skin pigment (freckles, birthmarks, melasma, rosacea, vascular lesions…) and of course melanin (tan) which is produced in the skin after sun exposure (tan).
 Even if you don’t tan, the melanocytes in the skin will still produce melanin and will then absorb any light energy from laser or IPL.
 This can result in burns and subsequent scarring!
 Same applies for fake tans and sunbeds.

 The Fotona QX Max laser used for tattoo removal does not typically leave scars, although there is a small chance of this.
 Following the after care instructions is critical.
 The risk of scarring can increase for pregnancy, dark skin tone, poor circulation, immune system deficiencies, some health conditions, taking certain medications, or having a history of keloids or elevated scarring.
 You should inform the Laser practitioner if you have a tendency to form abnormal scars or keloids.